craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ### EXP - 1
 ## Innate Spellcasting
 ###### REQ: #.EXP
 'For whatever reason, you are brimming with Arcane potential.
-You feel the power pounding against your fingertips.
-This is what you were made for.'
+You feel the power pounding against your fingertips.'

 When you gain this Feature, your Flux Capacity is equal to your Charisma Modifier.

+When you gain this Feature, you learn one Basic Technique of your choice.

 ## Learned Spellcasting
 ###### REQ: #.EXP